 Ferries are much simpler – little river ferries are a bit awkward to climb into with your bike, but the cross-Channel ferries are no problem.
 You just cycle on the car deck and tie your bike to the nearest bit of metalwork with any rope that’s handy (we take bungee cords too).
 Usually cyclists are allowed off the ferry first, so you can get ahead of all the traffic to clear customs and be away before vehicles pour onto the exit roads.

 Cross-channel operators include Brittany Ferries from Plymouth, Poole or Portsmouth.
-DFDS Seaways (who now also run Norfolk Line) for North Sea routes from Harwich or Newcastle, and English Channel routes to France from Portsmouth, Newhaven, and Dover, My Ferry Link (update: now ceased trading – they took over Sealink’s Dover-Calais route), P & O Ferries from Dover, Hull or Portsmouth, Regina Line from Harwich to Esbjerg, Denmark, and Stena Line UK from Harwich.
+DFDS Seaways (who now also run Norfolk Line) for North Sea routes from Harwich or Newcastle, and English Channel routes to France from Portsmouth, Newhaven, and Dover, My Ferry Link (update: now ceased trading – they took over Sealink’s Dover-Calais route), P & O Ferries from Dover, Hull or Portsmouth, Regina Line which has been claiming for several years to be starting a service from Harwich to Esbjerg, Denmark, but we’ll believe it when we see it, and Stena Line UK from Harwich.
 For at-a-glance price comparisons, look at Direct Ferries.

 Once abroad, we’ve only used river ferries in the Netherlands, where of course they are totally geared up for bikes.This page includes: Eurostar, Eurotunnel, Rail Europe, Trainline, DFDS Seaways, P&O Ferries, Norfolk Line Ferries, Stena Line, Brittany Ferries, National Express coaches, man in seat 61, Direct Ferries.